 (g) Any post-auction sale of lots offered at auction shall incorporate these Conditions of Sale and Authorship Warranty as if sold in the auction.

-(a) The buyer agrees to pay us, in addition to the hammer price of the lot, the buyer's premium, plus any applicable value added tax (VAT) (the 'Purchase Price').
-The buyer's premium is 25% of the hammer price up to and including CHF 250,000, 20% of the portion of the hammer price above CHF 250,000 up to and including CHF4,000,000 and 12.5% of the portion of the hammer price above CHF4,000,000.
+(a) The buyer agrees to pay us, in addition to the hammer price of the lot, the Buyer’s Premium, plus any applicable value added tax (VAT) (the 'Purchase Price').
+The Buyer’s Premium is 27% of the hammer price up to and including CHF 1,000,000, 21% of the portion of the hammer price above CHF 1,000,000 up to and including CHF6,000,000 and 14.5% of the portion of the hammer price above CHF6,000,000.
 Phillips reserves the right to pay from our compensation an introductory commission to one or more third parties for assisting in the sale of property offered and sold at auction.

-(b) VAT of 8% is payable on the hammer price plus buyer’s premium.
+(b) VAT of 7.7% is payable on the hammer price plus Buyer’s Premium.
 This tax is refunded to any buyer domiciled outside Switzerland if, but only if, Phillips receives from such buyer an export declaration in respect of a purchased lot which has been stamped by Swiss customs.
 All prices, fees, charges and expenses set out in these Conditions of Sale are quoted exclusive of VAT.

-(d) As a courtesy to clients, Phillips will accept American Express, Visa, MasterCard, Poste Carte, Maestro, and CUP (in person transactions only for CUP) to pay for invoices of CHF100,000 or less.
+(d) If you are a new client bidding online in our Auction for the first time, as a security measure you will be required to pay for your lots by wire transfer only.
+This is our standard policy for all new online buyers.
+As a courtesy to clients who have bid or bought in our sales previously, Phillips will accept American Express, Visa, MasterCard, Poste Carte, Maestro, and CUP (in person transactions only for CUP) to pay for invoices of CHF100,000 or less.
 A processing fee will apply.

 (e) Title in a purchased lot will not pass until Phillips has received the Purchase Price for that lot in cleared funds.
 Phillips is not obliged to release a lot to the buyer until title in the lot has passed and appropriate identification has been provided, and any earlier release does not affect the passing of title or the buyer’s unconditional obligation to pay the Purchase Price.

-(a) Phillips will not release a lot to the buyer until we have received payment of its Purchase Price in full in cleared funds, the buyer has paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to Paragraph 8 (a) below, and the buyer has satisfied such other terms as we in our sole discretion shall require, including completing any anti-money laundering or anti-terrorism financing checks.
-As soon as a buyer has satisfied all of the foregoing conditions, he or she should contact us at +41 22 317 8181 to arrange for collection of purchased property.
+(a) Phillips will not release a lot to the buyer until we have received payment of its Purchase Price in full in cleared funds, the buyer has paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to Paragraph 8 (a) below, and the buyer has satisfied such other terms as we in our sole discretion shall require, including providing information and documentation we require to satisfy our customer due diligence and verification checks for Know Your Customer compliance purposes and completing any anti-money laundering, anti-terrorism financing and sanctions checks.
+As soon as a buyer has satisfied all of the above conditions, he or she should contact us at +41 22 317 8181 to arrange for collection of purchased property.

-(d) Phillips will require presentation of government-issued identification prior to release of a lot to the buyer or the buyerï¿½s authorized representative.
+(d) Phillips will require presentation of government-issued identification prior to release of a lot to the buyer or the buyer's authorized representative.

 (a) If the buyer pays the Purchase Price but fails to collect a purchased lot within 30 days of the auction, the buyer will incur a late collection fee of CHF10 per day for each uncollected lot.
 We will not release purchased lots to the buyer until all such charges have been paid in full.